-When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (e.g. Capaldo et al. 2000, Jartun & Pettersen 2010).
-These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities.
-Habitat use (e.g. Holloway & Connell 2002, Eguchi et al. 2010, Winzer et al. 2019) and city design (e.g Alcoforado et al. 2009, Watson 2015, Papatheochari & Coccossis 2019) are less frequent, but they have been increasing in the last 10 years.
+When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (Fig. 3d).
+These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities (e.g. Capaldo et al. (2000) simulated the atmospheric aerosol size/composition distribution presenting an approach to the modeling of the mass transfer of semi-volatile species; and Jartun & Pettersen 2010 collected sediments from urban stormwater runoff and analyzed for the content of various contaminants, showing that several active pollution sources are supplying the runoff systems).
+Habitat use (e.g. Holloway & Connell 2002 found a difference between fixed and floating structures in benthos; Eguchi et al. 2010 estimated abundance and survival rates for green turtles (Chelonia mydas) in a highly industrialized bay; Winzer et al. 2019 studied the geographical distribution, host species, impacts and management in Australia of the plant fungus Austropuccinia psidii) and city design are less frequent, but they have been increasing in the last 10 years (e.g Alcoforado et al. 2009 developed a series of climatic guidelines for planning, identifying climatic needs in a coastal city with Mediterranean climate and discussing some of the problems that arise when applying climatic knowledge to urban planning; Papatheochari & Coccossis 2019 provided a methodology for the development of a decision making tool, based on multi-criteria analysis and explores local stakeholders' perceptions in terms of priority actions for waterfront development).

-According to study models, a significant number of publications focused on physical aspects (48.10%) such as pollutants and risk towards natural hazards (e.g. Buggy & Tobin 2008, Dominick et al. 2018,).
+According to study models (Fig. 4), a significant number of publications focused on physical aspects (48.10%) such as pollutants and risk towards natural hazards (e.g. Buggy & Tobin 2008, with a study of metals in surface sediment of an urban estuary; Dominick et al. 2018, with a characterization of airborne particle in a coastal-urban environment).
 The second most frequent study model was biological, centred on specific species (21.94%).
-In this group birds were the most studied (e.g. Kalinowski & Johnson 2010, Sainz-Borgo et al. 2016, Blight et al. 2019), followed by invertebrates (marine: Galimany et al. 2013, Eddy & Roman 2016 and terrestrial: Bizzo et al. 2010, Reyes-López & Carpintero 2014) and plants (e.g Schwartz et al. 2013, Grisafi et al. 2016, Oliveira et al. 2019), leaving other marine species such as fishes (e.g. Naidoo et al. 2016, Bolton et al. 2017) and algae (Bertocci et al. 2017) behind.
-Studies centred on ecosystems (Ehrenfeld 2000, Branoff 2017), social (e.g. White et al. 2013, Burger et al. 2017) and social-eco-technological systems (e.g.Wong 2011, Conticelli & Tondelli 2018)) showed fewer articles published (less than 10).
+In this group birds were the most studied (e.g. Kalinowski & Johnson 2010, studying a suburban bird community; Sainz-Borgo et al. 2016, studying the house sparrow; Blight et al. 2019, studying an urban-nesting gull population), followed by invertebrates (marine: Galimany et al. 2013, ribbed mussels; Eddy & Roman 2016, epibenthic invertebrate species; and terrestrial: Bizzo et al. 2010, a drosophilid; Reyes-López & Carpintero 2014, ant communities) and plants (e.g Schwartz et al. with the study of rare plants 2013; Grisafi et al. 2016 with two species of Tamarix, Oliveira et al. 2019 with the endangered tree brazilwood), leaving other marine species such as fishes (e.g. Naidoo et al. 2016, Mugil cephalus; Bolton et al. 2017, fish community) behind.
+Studies centred on ecosystems (Ehrenfeld 2000, wetlands; Branoff 2017, mangroves), social (e.g. White et al. 2013, people who visit natural areas; Burger et al. 2017, perceptions of avian resources and beach restoration) and social-eco-technological systems (e.g.Wong 2011, Eco-cities in China; Conticelli & Tondelli 2018, a proposal for the coastal landscape) showed fewer articles published (less than 10).